tplatt37/aws-todo-app/DEMO.md

     Return to EC2 instance, Refresh and choose "todo-app" as the "IAM Instance Profile"
 3. Paste ec2/userdata.txt into the User Data section under Advanced Settings

-(It will take 2-3 minutes to boot and to RUN the user data)
+(It will take 2-3 minutes to boot and to RUN the user data - and especially "npm install")

 If issues, use the "Connect" button to get to a terminal: